DePaul vs. Chicago State Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 DePaul Performance Insights

-- DePaul loses the turnover battle by 2.4 per game, committing 13.6 (310th in college basketball) while its opponents average 11.2.
+- DePaul has come up short in the turnover battle by 2.4 turnovers per game, committing 13.6 (310th in college basketball play) while forcing 11.2 (259th in college basketball).

 Chicago State Performance Insights